rotki/docs/premium/devices.md

 ## What are Device Limits?

-Each rotki premium tier includes a limit on how many devices can use the same API Key and Secret simultaneously.
+Each rotki premium tier includes a limit on how many devices can use the same rotki API credentials simultaneously.
 This prevents unauthorized sharing while allowing you to use rotki on multiple devices you own.

 Device limits vary by tier - check the [pricing page](https://rotki.com/pricing) for your tier's specific limit.

-## Accessing Device Management
+## Viewing Your Devices

 You can manage devices from two locations:

-### Website (rotki.com)

-Visit the [devices list page](https://rotki.com/home/devices) to manage devices online.

-### rotki Application

-Manage devices directly from the app:

-1. Open rotki
-2. Go to **Settings** → **Account** → **Premium Devices**
-3. View and manage all registered devices

-For detailed app instructions, see [Managing Premium Devices](/usage-guides/api-keys#managing-premium-devices).

-## Viewing Your Devices

-### On the Website
+**On the Website:**

 From the [devices list page](https://rotki.com/home/devices), you can see: